Version: Latest

 Tutorial

 You will build an assistant in this tutorial for helping people transfer money.
-This tutorial does not assume and existing knowledge of Rasa or chatbots.
+This tutorial does not assume any existing knowledge of Rasa or chatbots.
 The techniques you will learn in this tutorial are fundamental to building any Rasa assistant, and understanding it will bring you quite far along to mastering Rasa.

 What are you building?